Double Elephant Print Workshop

 I am passionate about education and access to the arts for everyone.
 I have a Masters in Museum and Gallery Education and my past employment includes roles at the Ashmolean Museum and Exeter Phoenix.

 I joined Double Elephant shortly after completing a Fine Art Degree in 2010 and have been experimenting with print since.
-Having helped to deliver a wide range of workshops, I have now taken on the role of Outreach Coordinator.
+As part of the Outreach Team, I deliver a wide range of workshops.
 Working with people of all ages, abilities and needs is very satisfying and energising and its impact goes beyond artistic realm.

 Simon Ripley – Director / Tutor